-F. For international students, TOEFL or IELTS scores (unless their native language is English) and the International Student Financial Affidavit.
+F. For international students, TOEFL or IELTS scores (unless their native language is English or they attended college where English was the language of instruction) and the International Student Financial Affidavit.

 G. Students who do not meet these requirements may also apply if they feel that special circumstances should be considered.